west african eʋe rhythms for drumset

 Percussionists will find that over 900 transcriptions of Native American, Javanese, South Indian, West African, and African American patterns are a multitude of time and rhythmic complexes distributed through the drum set in original and challenging ways that require and promise a high level of mastery.

-The result of our efforts is a comprehensive body of musical techniques, styles, and theoretical-aesthetic issues, which are assembled for the first time in a systematic and detailed manner.
+This is a comprehensive body of musical techniques, styles, and theoretical-aesthetic issues, which are assembled for the first time in a systematic and detailed manner.
 They offer a unique resource to scholars, practicing musicians, and general readers interested in music and culture.